Moody College of Communication: Campus

 The campus of the Moody College of Communication sits in a complex on the north west side of UT's campus, adjacent to The Drag and just north of the Littlefield House.
 There was no formal definition of the Moody Communication campus until all communication's studies were consolidated in the late 1960s.
 Construction of a three-building communication complex began in 1968, and the three Departments of Journalism, Radio-Television-Film and Speech Communication moved into new facilities in 1974.

 In 2007, the first new construction project for the school in over 30 years was announced after a $15 million donation from the Belo Foundation: the Belo Center for New Media augmented teaching and research space for the college with a new building on the north side of Dean Keeton Street.
 Construction began in May 2010, and the new Belo Center was dedicated in November 2012.
 The five-story, 120,000-square-foot building serves as an interactive learning space for students and a landmark gateway to campus at the intersection of Guadalupe and Dean Keeton Streets.
 The total project budget was $54.770 million.
 In June 2021, the Belo Center was renamed the G. B. Dealey Center for New Media in honor of George Bannerman Dealey.
 The Dealey Center is home to the KUT Public Media Studios, which houses the public radio stations KUT and KUTX.

 The Texas Student Media building, formerly known as the CMC building, was officially renamed the William Randolph Hearst Building after a significant donation from the Hearst Corporation in 2008.
 Texas Student Television, the FCC-licensed student television station located within the Hearst Building, K29HW-D, received an $80,000 digital transmitter retrofit to comply with the mandated digital television transition in 2009.

 Part of the Moody Foundation's 2013 donation was used to pay for the design and construction of the Moody Pedestrian Bridge, which links the college's departments across Dean Keeton Street.

 Academics

 The Moody College of Communication comprises the Stan Richards School of Advertising and Public Relations; Department of Speech, Language, and Hearing Sciences; Department of Communication Studies; School of Journalism and Media; and the Department of Radio-Television-Film.
 Moody College offers both undergraduate and graduate degrees.

 Administration

 Like the undergraduate portion of the University of Texas at Austin, the Moody College operates on a semester system.
 As part of the larger institution, the Moody College is ultimately administered by UT's president and board of trustees.
-The school is directly managed by a dean (currently Jay M. Bernhardt) who is advised by several associate deans responsible for various aspects of the administration, as well as a director (currently Pulitzer-Prize winning R.B.
-Brenner).
+The school is directly managed by a dean, currently Dean Rachel Davis Mersey, who is advised by several associate deans responsible for various aspects of the administration.